sammyh3ndrix/linux-infrastructure-lab/docs/04-system-storage.md

 tasks: cloud images frequently ship with no swap configured at all, and adding storage or swap after initial provisioning is routine sysadmin work.

+The NAT vs Bridged comparison demonstrates something that's easy to state abstractly but only really lands when proven: NAT isolates a VM from the local network in both directions, while Bridged makes it a full, visible peer on that network, also in both directions.
+The same scan that revealed five other devices also revealed my own VM, SSH port included, as visible to anyone else on that network.
+That two-way tradeoff is the actual lesson, not just "I can see more."

 ## What went wrong and what I learned